 In Helen Holderidge’s and Susheel Bibbi’s books on MEP they both suggested that a man by the name of Louis Plaissance, the enslaved son of deceased Haitian King, Henri Christophe, was John J.’s father with a quadroon woman.
 For John J. to have been “born free” and remain in Virginia, his mother would’ve been emancipated prior to 1806, and her and Louis Plaissance’s names would’ve appeared in the Free People of Color registry; Louis Christophe’s (or any facsimile of it) does not.
 We do not know John J’s mother’s name.
 Holderidge noted that John J. only told the “Christophe story” to white people.
 However, William Willmore said that MEP was referred to as Madame Pleasants by the black populace even when she still publicly went by Mrs Smith.

-It is reasonable to suggest that Mr. John J Pleasants is likely the child of one of the Quaker John/Robert Pleasants emancipated people of color who were liberated due to the 1799 Chancery Court decision.
+It is reasonable to suggest that Mr. John J Pleasants is more likely the child of one of the Quaker John/Robert Pleasants emancipated people of color who were liberated due to the 1799 Chancery Court decision.
 And that John J’s mother was liberated before the 1806 Virginia law which required resettlement of emancipated bondpeople outside the state.
-It is also possible he was the son of Governor James Pleasants who locally was known to have intimately interacted with the enslaved women at Contention particularly in his later years.
+It is also possible he was the son of Governor James Pleasants who locally was known to have intimately interacted with the enslaved women at Contention, particularly in his later years.
+Again, however for John to stay in the state his mother would have been emancipated prior to his birth in 1813, and before 1806.
+Emancipation records for Contention enslaved women have not yet been identified to further vet this theory.

-John would travel to California, presumably before his wife Mary and his name appearing in the San Francisco City Directory in 1868 as a cook for the the Pacific steamship, the Orizaba.
+IN 1851-52, John would travel to California, presumably before his wife Mary.
+His name appears in the 1868 San Francisco City Directory as a cook for the the Pacific steamship, the Orizaba.

-John’s name is found on deed transfers and other legal paperwork with Mary’s in San Francisco and Chatham, Ontario.
-He used an “X” for his mark.
-The 1850 census in New Bedford noted John as being unable to read and write.
+Starting in 1865, John’s name is found on deed transfers and other legal paperwork with Mary’s in San Francisco and Chatham, Ontario.

 July 1933 Photo (close-up) taken of the John J. Pleasant grave plot and marker.
 Source: West Virginia Archives- John Brown/Boyd B. Stutler Collection